 Traditional houses were not built with the environment in mind.
 Most houses require a lot of energy for heating during cold seasons and cooling during hot seasons.
 A big percentage of houses are not oriented according to the direction of sunlight and wind to achieve better lighting and cooling.
 As the population continues to increase exponentially, some cities have started to experience the power and water shortage.
 This problem has led to frequent power and water rationing, especially during dry seasons.
 It is important for homeowners to renovate their houses so that they can reduce water and electricity consumption.
 Improve … Continue reading →

-The year’s coldest and bitterest season can have us scrambling for extra jumpers, blankets and coats even within the comfort of our own homes.
+The year’s coldest and bitterest season can have us scrambling for room heater, extra jumpers, blankets and coats even within the comfort of our own homes.
 But it certainly doesn’t have to be the case.
 By making a number of incredibly simple changes, you can quickly replace the chill enveloping your home during the winter season with a welcomingly warm glow.
-Eliminate draughts A warm home isn’t just the result of an excellent source of heat; it is also contingent on its ability to retain heat.
+1. Eliminate draughts A warm home isn’t just the result of an excellent source of heat; it is also contingent on its ability to retain heat.
 This is where insulation comes in.
-To prevent heat escaping, vulnerable areas like windows and doors … Continue reading →
+To prevent heat escaping, vulnerable areas like … Continue reading →

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.